caltechlibrary/newt/README.md

 - `newt` as a two stage data router
 - `newt` as static file service
-- `newtagain` can use the Newt configuration file to render simple data models as SQL generator suitable to bootstrap a PostgREST+Postgres JSON API
+- `newtpg` can use the Newt configuration file to render simple data models as SQL generator suitable to bootstrap a PostgREST+Postgres JSON API

 Here's the data flow steps